-- Reviewing and confirming they have witnessed and supervised the work associated with the applicant's example(s) - Providing competence ratings for each competency they are assigned to rate and review

-• Providing an overall feedback summary on the applicant's readiness for licensure

-• If required, identifying their professional designation and jurisdiction of licensure
+- Providing competence ratings for each competency they are assigned to rate and review in the portal; - Providing an overall feedback summary on the candidate's readiness for licensure; and - If required, identifying their professional designation and jurisdiction of licensure.

-2.4.3 ASSESSORS
+ASSESSORS

-Assessors are designated PEO staff who will assess and determine if the applicant has demonstrated that they have applied these competencies at an entry-to practice professional level and will provide a final recommendation towards licensure.
+Assessors are designated PEO staff who will assess and determine if the candidate has demonstrated that they have applied these competencies at an entry-to practice professional level and will provide a final recommendation towards licensure.